koitaxoumemesa/cameo/README.md

 3. convert dbCAN annotations into a HUMAnN-compatible ID mapping.
 ## Typical Usage

+1. Update the local SLURM settings and directories for your system.
+2. Pull the dbcan container from dockerhub ([koitaxoumemesa/dbcan](https://hub.docker.com/repository/docker/koitaxoumemesa/dbcan)) or build locally with the Singularity .def file.
+3. Run `dbcan-db-setup.sh` once to build the dbCAN DB directory.
+4. Run `dbcan_cazy_build.sh` (and the generated array workflow if used) to produce merged `overview.txt` output.
 5. Run `parse_dbcan_to_humann_map.sh` to generate `dbcan_map_cazy_uniref90.txt.gz` for HUMAnN `--id-mapping`.

+See the individual documentation below for details on each step.
 ## Additional requirements:

 The workflow assumes you have a the necessary containers.
 See [here](https://hub.docker.com/repository/docker/koitaxoumemesa/dbcan/general) for the dbcan container we used.
 The https://hub.docker.com/r/biobakery/humann container was used (we called it humann3.9 here).
 The shell scripts are written for a SLURM-managed HPC environment, update them with your local variables before running.